-Besides, position and shape parameters, spherical harmonics coefficients $\mathbf{C}_w^i \in \mathbb{R}^{(m+1)^2\times 3}$ where $m$ is the degrees of the freedom and opacity $\alpha^i_w \in \mathbb{R}$ have important roles in color definition.
+In addition to the position and shape parameters, spherical harmonics coefficients $\mathbf{C}_w^i \in \mathbb{R}^{(m+1)^2\times 3}$, where $m$ is the degrees of the freedom, and opacity $\alpha^i_w \in \mathbb{R}$ also play important roles in rendering the colored image.
 The color of the target pixel can be synthesized by splatting and blending these $N$ organized Gaussian points that have overlaps with the pixel.
-First, the splatting operation is to form 2D Gaussians ($\mathcal{N}(\mu_I, \Sigma_I )$) on image planes from 3D Gaussians ($\mathcal{N}(\mu_w, \Sigma_w )$) in the world coordinate based on camera poses,
+First, the splatting operation is to form 2D Gaussians $\mathcal{N}(\mu_I, \Sigma_I )$ on the image planes from the 3D Gaussians $\mathcal{N}(\mu_w, \Sigma_w )$ in the world coordinates based on camera poses, \ie: